Dor-sketch/DeepDarkBlueMiniMax/README.md

 ## 📚 Background

 A game tree is a structure resembling a tree, used to illustrate the potential moves and outcomes in a game.
 However, its practicality is limited due to the exponential growth of nodes in relation to the tree's depth.
 For instance, in a game with merely two options per move and a tree depth of 10, we would end up with $2^{10} = 1024$ nodes.
 In more intricate games, such as chess, the number of nodes can escalate to $10^{120}$, surpassing the total number of atoms in the universe.
-Tic-Tac-Toe, however, has much fewer: $9! = 362,880$ states.
+The Tic-Tac-Toe game tree, however, is considered relatively small, with fewer than $9! = 362,880$ terminal nodes, of which only about $5,000$ are distinct states.
 You can see the exponential growth of its game tree in the following GIF (frames available in the [tree_gif](images/tree_gif) folder).

 <p align="center">
     <img src="./images/tree_gif/tree.gif" alt="Minimax Tree" width="400" />